bertomill/my-portfolio/ANALYTICS_SETUP.md

 2. Sign in with your Google account
 3. Click "Start measuring"
 4. Create a new account or use existing one
-5. Create a new property for your website
+5. Create a new property specifically for your portfolio website

 ### 2. Get Your Measurement ID